sf-wdi-24/modules/week-10-angular/day-03/module-01/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Angular Routing

-In a client-side framework like Angular, routing is managed not by the server, but by the client itself.
-Angular detects the path of your URL and conventionally maps that URL to a controller and template.
+In a client-side framework like Angular, routing is not managed by the server, but by the client itself.
+Angular detects the path of your URL and maps that URL to a controller and template.

 ## Background